USS PEARL HARBOR LSD 52

 September 30, Cmdr.
 Theodore E. Essenfeld relieved Cmdr.
 Judd A. Krier as CO of the LSD 52 during a change-of-command ceremony on board the ship at Pier 6.

-October 7, The Pearl Harbor moored at Berth 6, Pier 6 on Naval Base San Diego after a four-day underway for routine training; Underway again on Oct.
-17.
+October 7, The Pearl Harbor moored at Berth 6, Pier 6 on Naval Base San Diego after a four-day underway for routine training; Underway again from Oct.
+17-28, Nov.
+7-1? and Nov.
+21-22.